 States available: Arizona, California, Florida, Georgia, Illinois, Nevada, New Jersey, New York, Oklahoma, Texas, and Virginia

 Insurance types: Auto, home, condo, renters, umbrella, landlord, and business insurance

 Founded in 1961 and headquartered in Los Angeles, Mercury Insurance offers a variety of policies for cars, homes, renters, business insurance, and more.
-They operate through their network of more than 9,400 agents and they pride themselves on their personalized service.
+It operates through its network of more than 9,400 agents and they pride itself on their personalized service.
 Their coverage is only available in 11 states and their car insurance rideshare program is only available in 9 states.

 Mercury Insurance Customer Reviews and Ratings

-Mercury Insurance reviews aren’t exactly leading the industry, as seen by the company’s ranking as the second-worst midsize provider in the J.D.
-Power 2021 U.S. Insurance Shopping Study℠.
-Mercury Insurance also holds a lowly 1.3-star rating from reviewers on the BBB, though customers harshly rank many insurance providers.
+Mercury Insurance reviews aren’t exactly leading the industry, as seen by the company’s ranking as the third-worst midsize provider in the J.D.
+Power 2022 U.S. Insurance Shopping Study℠.
+Mercury Insurance also holds a lowly 1.2-star rating from reviewers on the BBB, though customers harshly rank many insurance providers.

-According to data from the National Association of Insurance Commissioners (NAIC), Mercury Insurance received 2.9 times the average number of complaints across the industry in 2020.
-In other words, Mercury customers tend to file an above-average number of complaints against the company.
+According to data from the National Association of Insurance Commissioners (NAIC), Mercury Insurance received .71 on the complaint index, which is below the industry average.

 The positive and negative Mercury Insurance reviews talk of dramatically different experiences during the same processes.
 This hints that Mercury Insurance service standards may vary widely depending on the location.